apayne/supervision-scripts/README.md

 * Mix-and-match ttys.
 Choose between agetty, mingetty, or fgetty.
 * Basic integration for user-controlled services.
 A user can have their own supervision instance under the control of their account, but attached to the master supervision tree.
 * Support scripts live in compact, hidden directories out of your way.
+* Optional dependency handling, which is not enabled by default.
+In exchange for this convenience feature, you will have a policy decision set for you, you loose some choices, and some supervision guarantees may be much weaker.
+It should only be used on systems that (a) do not already have dependency management and (b) in your use case, the desire to use the feature outweighs any costs.

 ## Pre-Installation #
 You must have the following present for a successful installation: